Background

 The Division of Germany

-After World War II, Germany was divided into zones occupied by the victorious Allied powers – the United States, the Soviet Union, Britain, and France.
-Berlin, the capital city, was also divided among the Allies, creating a unique situation where West Berlin became an isolated capitalist enclave within East Germany, controlled by the Soviets.
+After World War II, Germany was divided between the area occupied by the victorious Allied powers – Britain, France, the United Sates and the Soviet Union.
+The capital city, Berlin too was divided, and West Berlin became an isolated, capitalist enclave inside East Germany, under the Soviets.

 The Economic Gap

-The ideological divide between East and West powers escalated rapidly during the Cold War.
-The Soviet Union advocated for communism, while the United States and its Western allies championed capitalism and democracy.
-This clash of political systems and the fear of the spread of communism intensified throughout the late 1940s and 1950s.
+Rapidly the ideological divide between the East and West powered grew during the Cold War.
+On communism, the Soviet Union was on one side; the United States and its Western Allies on the other side advocated for capitalism and democracy.
+From late 1940s to mid 1950s, this clash of political systems, and the fear of spread of communists, grew into a hot conflict.

 The Mass Exodus

-The continuous flow of skilled professionals, intellectuals, and young people from East Germany to West Germany posed a threat to the GDR’s stability and its ability to recover economically.
-This brain drain also represented a symbolic rejection of the socialist state.
+The incessant stream of skilled professionals, intellectuals, and young people from East Germany to West Germany was a danger not only to the stability but also to the recovery from the GDR’s economic blow.
+It also marked a symbolic rejection of the socialist state as it was, a brain drain.

 The Berlin Crisis